Sunclique/Phishing-Incident-Response-Automation/README.md

 # Features Implemented So Far
 1. Webhook Trigger: Accepts JSON representing reported emails for testing and simulation.
-2. Event Transform: Extracts critical email fields such as sender, subject, urls
+2. Event Transform: Extracts critical email fields such as sender, subject, urls (code is seen in the resipitory)
 3. URL Threat Analysis: Sends URLs to URLScan API, checks for malicious content, and retrieves scan results.
 4. Retry Logic: Implements loops to retry fetching results if the scan is pending (“Scan not finished yet”).
 5. Verdict Summarization: Branches workflow to classify emails as suspicious or clean based on scan results.